chrisblutz/ece387-bluetooth/README.md

 ## Features
 - Software UART implementation to provide serial communication with the Bluetooth module
+  - Includes functions for determining data availability and connection status
 - Functions for module configuration (including setting module name, PIN code, etc.)
 - Utility functions for sending/receiving strings and other data types